SymfonyCasts/api-platform3/sfcasts/dragon-treasure-dto.md

 # Quick!
-Create a DragonTreasureDto
+Create a DragonTreasure DTO

 Time to convert our `DragonTreasure` ApiResource into a *proper* DTO class!
 We'll start by deleting a *ton* of stuff: *everything* related to API Platform